-- The key to a good working compost pile is a balance of green materials, such as grass clippings or food waste that is high in nitrogen and brown material, such as leaves, that are high in carbon.
+- The key to a good working compost pile is a balance of green & brown materials."Greens" are things like grass clippings or appropriate food waste that is high in nitrogen.
+"Browns" are things dry leaves, that are high in carbon.
 A good rule of thumb is that you want to add 2 or 3 "browns" for every 1 "green" by volume - or in other words, you want more leaves in your pile than grass clippings.

-- If you are going to compost kitchen waste, bury the material 6-12 below the surface.
+- If you are going to compost kitchen waste, bury the material below a layer of greens.
 This keeps flies away from your pile.
 Compost only vegetable and fruit waste.
 Do not compost meat, fats, gravy or pet waste.

-- Don't forget moisture.
+- Don't forget water.
 A compost pile should be damp so be sure to add water to dry material as you build your pile.
-Don't over water.
+Don't over do it.
 Materials should be as damp as a wrung out sponge.

 Building a Compost Pile